Top tips on how to be a winner

-- Double-check that your entry has been completed correctly with the site’s full name, fuel brand, address and telephone details.
+- Double-check that your entry form has been completed correctly with the site’s full name, address and telephone details.
 Please tick the right region and annual fuel volume for your site.
 You don’t want to be knocked out of the competition because you’ve entered the wrong category.
-The error may not be noticed until too late in the judging process and your entry would have to be withdrawn.

-- Read the entry instructions thoroughly so that you understand the rules and what’s expected of you.
-You need to complete the sheet explaining why you think your site should be a winner.
+- Read the entry form thoroughly so that you understand the rules and what’s expected of you.
 This is your chance to highlight any big achievements, successes or elements of your business of which you are particularly proud.

-- The entry process also includes the judging criteria for the specialist categories – use these as guidelines, not just for how to run that particular category of your business, but also as a BIG CLUE as to what the judges are looking for.
+- The form also includes the judging criteria for the specialist categories – use these as guidelines, not just for how to run that particular category of your business, but also as a BIG CLUE as to what the judges are looking for.

-- Categories to enter: regardless of ownership or operational status, the main retailer categories will be grouped by two main criteria – region and fuel volume.
+Regardless of ownership or operational status, the main retailer categories will be grouped into two main criteria – region and fuel volume.
 Retailers can compete for the high-status title of being the Best Forecourt Retailer in one of six regions: Scotland; Northern Ireland; Northern England; Midlands; West Country and Wales; and London and the South East.
 There is also a category for Best Motorway Services Outlet.

 YOU CAN’T BE JUDGED ON WHAT CAN’T BE SEEN IN THE PHOTOGRAPHS!

 Don’t just send in a picture of the front door (yes, it’s been done!).
-Judges need a range of good quality photographs to be able to glean a good impression of both the interior and exterior of your site.
-They need to be bright and clear, so try to take the outside shots on a bright, sunny day, if at all possible.
+The photographs should give a good impression of both the interior and exterior of your site.
+They need to be bright and clear, so try not to take the outside shots on a dull, rainy day, if at all possible.

 And if you’re entering a specialist category, make sure the photos show how you are meeting the judges’ criteria.
-If you have multiple displays for some categories, for example, let’s see them.
+If you have multiple displays for some products, for example, let’s see them.